Modern Basement Drop Ceiling Tile Idea

 Easiest Way To Measure Ceiling Tiles

-Some of your tiles will simply be replaced by the new vinyl covers.
-We chose to keep our old ones in to help soundproof our ceiling.
-We chose to just slip the new ones under the tile.
+You can have vinyl tiles simply replace the old tiles.
+We chose to keep our old ones in to help soundproof our ceiling and slip the new ones under the tile.

 You will have to measure and cut the ones that are not full tiles in your basement ceiling already.

 We just lined up the old tiles with the new ones.
-Just be careful that you don’t cut too much away.
-You can always trim the new tile to fit, but can’t add back more.
+Be careful not to cut too much away.
+You can always trim the new tile to fit, but you can’t add more.

 Tips For Cutting Ceiling Tiles

-You just have to be a little careful around the spots that have relief as you need to slowly cut those areas so that the edge doesn’t rip.
+- BE CAREFUL BY RAISED AREAS – You have to be a little careful around the spots that have relief as you need to slowly cut those areas so that the edge doesn’t rip.

 Where can you buy Ceilume tiles?

-I will link to other drop ceiling tile alternatives that you may want to consider at the end of this post.
+I will link to other drop ceiling tile alternatives (such as this budget find from Walmart) that you may want to consider at the end of this post.

-• Great customer service: I did receive a few tiles that had damaged corners and they were easily replaced.
+- GREAT CUSTOMER SERVICE: I received a few tiles with damaged corners that were easily replaced.

-• Over 40 decorative tile designs to choose from (We went with the basic Stratford Celiume Tile)
+- DESIGN CHOICES – Over 40 decorative tile designs to choose from

 Cons

-• The biggest con I noticed was that I needed to be 95% accurate in my cuts.
-If I wasn’t, then I had a few that I had to redo it because the miscut tile hung down after fitting in the drop ceiling track.
-(This only happened a few times though, because these are very easy to use).
+- NEED PRECISE CUTS – The biggest con I noticed was that my cuts needed to be pretty accurate.
+I had to redo a few because the miscut tile hung down after fitting in the drop ceiling track.

-• Cost, while still pretty inexpensive, depending on the design you choose could be more expensive than repainting old tiles.
+- COST – While these are still pretty inexpensive, depending on the design you chose it will be more expensive than repainting old tiles.

 What happens if you miscut a vinyl tile?